What Is Comprehensive Coverage?

 Ultimately, the biggest factor in determining whether you should get comprehensive coverage is your car’s value.
 If a covered car is damaged, the most that this coverage will shell out is the car’s cash value at the time it was damaged, minus the deductible amount.
 For a car that’s hardly worth anything – perhaps because it’s super old or a junk heap – the payout may be equal to or less than the price of the insurance.

-The Legal Overview
+The Legal Overview – Is Comprehensive Coverage Required?

 There isn’t a single state that requires comprehensive coverage, but for people who finance or lease their car, their lender or lessee will probably require it.
 Lenders and lessees are the true owners of the vehicle, so they’ll want to make sure they’re protected in the event of a problem.
-By the same reasons, you’ll rarely be able to purchase comprehensive coverage without also buying bodily injury and collision coverage.
+For the same reasons, you’ll rarely be able to purchase comprehensive coverage without also buying bodily injury and collision coverage.

 Who Needs Comprehensive Coverage?